expo/expo/docs/pages/build-reference/e2e-tests.md

 });
 ```

 The last step is to configure `jest` to load `e2e/setup.ts` before running tests.
-This way we don't need to include the `afterEach` hook in every test suite:
+This way, you don't need to include the `afterEach` hook in every test suite:

 ```json
 // e2e/config.json